monozoide/MailLogSentinel/README.md

 ```

 ## Roadmap
 You can consult the [Roadmap.md](docs/Roadmap.md) file for more information

+## Test-User Validation Checklist

+- I followed “Quick Start (5 minutes)” without prior knowledge
+- I received an email report on the first run
+- I can see CSV entries at `/var/log/maillogsentinel/maillogsentinel.csv`
+- I can find more details via the wiki links listed above

 ## License
 This project is licensed under the GNU GPL v3.
 See [LICENSE](LICENSE) for details.